tomasbasham/tomasbasham.github.io/_posts/2013-04-03-implementing-webrtc-with-socketio.md

 ## Signaling Server

-For the signaling server I have trialled a few options: WebSockets, Socket.io and Faye.
+For the signalling server I have trialled a few options: WebSockets, Socket.io and Faye.
 Whilst WebSockets and Socket.io worked very well for establishing connections between hosts they are not able to run natively on rails which is when I turned to Faye which is an rack based extension to rails for implementing an RTC server.
 It is based on WebSockets (as is Socket.io) and as such should have been easy to work with.
 However I have yet to get this server working and I may just resort back to using Socket.io which was an abstract framework for working with WebSockets.
 However this was done is Nodejs, independent from rails.
 This is not really a problem but is rather annoying.

 In order to create a server in Nodejs using Socket.io the following code is used.